 Wittman said Into the Woods was chosen because of its relatability to people from age 10 to senior citizens — an audience that has likely, at some point in their lives, encountered the storybook characters.

-“The goal of Lynchburg College Theatre is to share our work with the campus and the larger community, to serve the art,” he said, adding that it also is important “to find pieces that will highlight our students and their need for growth of potential talent.”
+“The goal of University of Lynchburg Theatre is to share our work with the campus and the larger community, to serve the art,” he said, adding that it also is important “to find pieces that will highlight our students and their need for growth of potential talent.”

 Into the Woods tickets, available here, are $15 for adults, $12 for age 60-plus, and $5 for students.
 For more information, call the LC box office at 434.544.8380.